GIScience/gis-training-resource-center/_sources/content/Wiki/en_qgis_visualisation_wiki.md

 1. Open the `styling panel` for the raster layer
 2. Navigate to the `Symbology tab`
 3. By default, the colour scheme is set to Singleband gray (if you only have one colour band in the data set).
 Click on `Singleband Gray` and switch to `Singleband pseudocolour`
 4. Click on __the arrow to the right of the colour ramp__.
-Here you can choose a premade colour ramp
+Here you can choose a pre-made colour ramp
 5. You can modify the colour ramp by __clicking on the colour ramp__.

 ``` {figure} ../../fig/en_30.30.2_raster_data_colour_gradient.png